- Fiction, Creative Nonfiction, and Poetry Mentor

 - MFA in Writing

-BiographyAn an award-winning essayist, novelist, poet, and the New York Times bestselling author of five books, MARYA HORNBACHER’s work has been published in more than 20 languages.
-Her first book, the memoir Wasted, appeared when she was 23, and was shortlisted for a Pulitzer Prize.
-Her internationally acclaimed novel The Center of Winter was called “masterful storytelling,” and was an Editor’s Pick in the New York Times and the L.A.
+As an award-winning essayist, novelist, poet, and the New York Times bestselling author of five books, MARYA HORNBACHER’s work has been published in more than 20 languages.
+Her first book, the memoir Wasted, appeared when she was 23 and was shortlisted for a Pulitzer Prize.
+Her internationally acclaimed novel The Center of Winter was an Editor’s Pick in the New York Times and the L.A.
 Times.
 Hornbacher’s second memoir, Madness, was an immediate international bestseller; the New York Times wrote in its review of that book, “Hornbacher is a virtuoso writer.”
-Her sixth book, a work of literary journalism on science and the mind, is forthcoming in Spring 2019, and her seventh, a collection of essays on restlessness and solitude, will appear the following year.
-Hornbacher’s writing across genres appears regularly in literary and journalistic publications around the world; her critical and creative essays, poetry, and fiction have appeared and are forthcoming in the New York Times, AGNI, Gulf Coast, Fourth Genre, The Normal School, DIAGRAM, Broad Street, The Bellingham Review, and Vestoj.
-She has taught writing, jourrnalism, and literature at the college and graduate level for 25 years, primarily at the New College of California and Northwestern University.
-Her pedagogical and research interests include Shakespeare, modernism, Surrealism, American poets of the 20th century, cinematic and dramatic literature, and the intersection of creative writing and criticial theory.
-She was recently honored with the Annie Dillard Award in Creative Nonfiction, and is the grateful recipient of the 2018 Fountain House Humanitarian Award for her activis
+Her sixth book, a work of literary journalism on science and the mind, is forthcoming in 2021, and her seventh, a collection of essays on solitude in women’s lives, will appear the following year.
+Hornbacher’s writing across genres appears regularly in literary and journalistic publications around the world; her most recent journalism, criticism, essays, poetry, and fiction can be found in the New York Times, Boston Globe, Smithsonian Magazine, Crazyhorse, AGNI, Gulf Coast, Fourth Genre, The Normal School, DIAGRAM, Broad Street, Bellingham Review, and Vestoj.
+She has taught writing, journalism, and literature at the college and graduate level for more than 25 years.
+Her academic and research interests include medical humanities, aesthetic and intellectual history, American literatures, Modernism, 20th century poetics, humanist ethics, dramatic literature, and performance criticism.
+She was recently honored with the Annie Dillard Award in Creative Nonfiction, the Logan Nonfiction Fellowship from the Carey Institute for Global Good, and the Fountain House Humanitarian Award.